web333wiki/web3-wiki/cards/Rollup.md

 ### Optimistic Rollup

 Optimistic Rollup assumes transactions are valid by default.
-Transactions are executed off-chain, and the results are posted to Ethereum as calldata or, since the [[Dencun Upgrade (EIP-4844)]], as blobs (see below).
+Transactions are executed off-chain, and the results are posted to Ethereum as calldata or, since the [[Dencun upgrade]], as blobs (see below).
 Optimistic rollups rely on a fraud-proving mechanism: there is a challenge period during which anyone can submit a fraud proof if they detect an invalid transaction.
 If a fraud proof is successful, the rollup state is corrected and the malicious operator penalized.
 If no fraud proof is submitted, the state is accepted as valid.
 See [Optimistic Rollups](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/) for more details.

 Prominent implementations: [[Optimism]], [[Arbitrum]]